acantril/learn-cantrill-io-labs/00-aws-simple-demos/aws-elastic-disaster-recovery/Readme.md

 Switch to your destination **********region.
 As mentioned earlier, I’m using Tokyo (ap-northeast-1)

-Head to the EDR console: https://ap-northeast-1.console.aws.amazon.com/drs/home
+Head to the DRS console: https://ap-northeast-1.console.aws.amazon.com/drs/home

 You should be prompted with the initial set up wizard